laughinghan/git-subhistory/README.md

     |                          |    |                          |    |                          |    |                          |     |                          |     |                          |     |                          |     |                          |     |                          |
     |__________________________|    |__________________________|    |__________________________|    |__________________________|     |__________________________|     |__________________________|     |__________________________|     |__________________________|     |__________________________|

+Note the duplicate `Add a Sub thing` and `Add another Sub thing` commits.

-In this example, the commits adding `path/to/sub/a-Sub-thing` and `path/to/sub/another-Sub-thing` to Main were split into commits adding `a-Sub-thing` and `another-Sub-thing` to Sub just like you'd want.
+What happened was, there were the originals, which add `path/to/sub/a-Sub-thing` and `path/to/sub/another-Sub-thing` to Main, right?
+They were split into commits which add `a-Sub-thing` and `another-Sub-thing` to Sub, just like you'd want.
-`git-subhistory split` doesn't just serve the same purpose as `git-subtree split`, it actually does almost exactly the same thing and often generates identical commits with identical hashes, but is implemented as a simple `filter-branch --subdirectory-filter`, whereas `git-subtree` "manually" loops through history and calls `git commit-tree`.
-I don't know why it does that, but conjecture that using `filter-branch` it would be hard to deal with commits that are `merge -s subtree`-ed in (see below), which are exactly where `git-subhistory`-generated commits start diverging from `git-subtree`-generated commits.

-You can see in the example that `git-subtree merge` does something completely different from `git-subhistory merge`. `git-subtree merge` actually does `merge --strategy subtree`, which is a fine and dandy merge option that would let you include Sub in Main very similarly to `git-subhistory`: in Main, you can `merge -s subtree` a commit from an upstream Sub repo, and changes to Sub from there will be merged with changes to `path/to/sub/` in Main.
-Importantly, as far as `git-merge` is concerned it's just some strategy for merging the trees of two commits, so it normally creates a merge commit whose parents are commits from each of Main and Sub (notice in the example that the subproject files `a-Sub-thing` and `another-Sub-thing` are at different paths between the parents of `HEAD`).
-If merging in upstream changes is all you need, this is awesome: next `merge -s subtree`, the last `merge -s subtree`-ed in commit will be the merge base, and Sub's commit history shows up in Main's commit history.
+But then, `git-subtree merge` did `git merge --strategy subtree`, which is a fine and dandy merge strategy, but `git-merge` always creates a merge commit whose parents are the commits passed to it, and in this case one is a commit to Main and one is a commit to Sub: notice how the subproject files, `a-Sub-thing` and `another-Sub-thing`, are at different paths between the parents of the merge commit.

-What is not awesome is that if you commit changes to Sub in the Main repo, split them out into synthetic commits that get merged into an upstream Sub repo, and then `merge -s subtree` from upstream Sub back into Main, the synthetic commits are totally different from the Main commits that changed Sub, neither is a fast-forward of the other, they won't be a merge base, and they will both show up in Main's commit history, essentially duplicating all commits to Sub made in Main (notice in the example, 2 ancestors of `HEAD` create and add `a-Sub-thing` and `another-Sub-thing`).
+Hence duplicated commits: the changes are to different paths.

+By contrast, `git-subhistory merge` first does `git-subhistory assimilate` to generate synthetic commits to Main from the upstream bugfixes to Sub, so both parents of the merge commit are commits to Main.
+Importantly, the synthetic commits are generated on top of the original subproject commits, so instead of being duplicated, those originals are the merge base, like they should be!

+(Asides:

+- `merge -s subtree` is actually awesome if you only ever merge in upstream changes and never split out changes to push upstream: next `merge -s subtree`, the commit that was last merged in using `merge -s subtree` will be the merge base, and Sub's commit history shows up in Main's commit history.
+Our problem with it is that if you do split out any commits, they get duplicated and can't serve as a merge base and will never fast-forward.
+- `git-subtree split` doesn't just serve the same purpose as `git-subhistory split`, it actually does almost exactly the same thing and often generates identical commits with identical hashes.
+In fact, I started out trying to fork `git-subtree`, intending to add an alternative way to merge, until I discovered that `git-subtree split` was not just `git filter-branch --subdirectory-filter`, it "manually" loops through history and calls `git commit-tree`.
+I don't know exactly why but I'm pretty sure that's because it does something special with `merge -s subtree` commits, which is where `git-subtree`-generated commits start diverging from plain old `git filter-branch --subdirectory-filter`-generated commits (which what `git-subhistory split` does).
-For this reason, most `git-subtree` tutorials I've seen actually recommend using `--squash` when merging, which creates a synthetic commit combining all the upstream changes to Sub since the last merge, which solves the duplicate commit problem, but then, no upstream Sub commits are in Main's history, Main commits are never a fast-forward of any upstream Sub commits, and there will never be a merge-base.
-On projects I've worked on where we wanted to both push and pull commits to and from an upstream Sub repo (from and to a Main repo), we decided that was worse than submodules and used submodules instead.
+- Because of all this, most `git-subtree` tutorials I've seen actually recommend using `--squash` when merging, which creates a synthetic commit combining all upstream changes to Sub since the last merge.
+  This solves the duplicate commit problem, but no upstream Sub commits are in Main's history, Main commits are never a fast-forward of any upstream Sub commits, and there will never be a merge-base.
+On projects I've worked on where we wanted to both push to and pull from an upstream Sub repo, we decided that was worse than submodules and used submodules instead.

+)